mdegans/weave/README.md

   nodes are implemented with [`egui::containers::Window`](https://docs.rs/egui/latest/egui/containers/struct.Window.html) which ignore scrollable areas.
 This is fixable but not easily and not cleanly.
 When it is resolved the central panel will be split into story and node views.
-- The `drama_llama` backend will crash if the model's output is not valid unicode.
-This will be fixed.
-If this happens, go to settings, switch backends, and then switch back `drama_llama`.
-- The BOS token is not added for the `drama_llama` backend.
-This will be added as an option and enabled by default since most models expect it.
-Generation will still work but the quality may be affected.